HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms.md

 ## Algorithms ensembles

 Here you can find an overview of the different algorithm ensembles.
-They are contained by a repository called `Dimlpfidex` and are referred to as a whole by this term.
-Every one of them can be accessed through the links below.
+They are contained in the [Dimlpfidex](https://github.com/HES-XPLAIN/dimlpfidex) repository and are collectively referred to by this term.

 <div class="grid cards" markdown>